SteeltoeOSS/Documentation/api/v4/management/dbmigrations.md

 This endpoint returns a list of objects representing each registered `DbContext` along with its migrations, grouped by status (pending or applied).

-The response is always returned as JSON, as shown here:
+The response is always returned as JSON:

 ```json
 {